 You can earn a 9% return from Stronger Pool rewards.

 Where do Stronger Pool Rewards come from?

 Rewards for the Stronger Pool are funded by purchases of Strong nodes.
-When you purchase a node on StrongBlock.io you pay 10 Strong coin.
-6 of these go the node rewards pool to fund miners.
+When you purchase a node on StrongBlock.io you pay 10 Strong Coins.
+6 of these go to the node rewards pool to fund miners.

 To mine on Stronger pool follow these steps:

 If you don’t have any you can buy some on any of the following exchanges.

 If you have limited experience with crypto then it is simpler to use a centralized exchange.
 Both MEXC and BKEX are centralized exchanges.
 Open an account with them, transfer your money from your bank, and make your purchase.
 Otherwise, you can use Uniswap.
 But Uniswap does not connect with banks.
 Hence, if you want to use Uniswap, you need to buy some crypto on a centralized exchange and move it to Uniswap to convert it into STRNGR.

 2. Once you have your STRNGR coin you need to move it into your wallet

 The most commonly used decentralized wallet is MetaMask.